hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

         .collect(groupingBy(identity(), counting()));
 ```

-We'll use the `tf` map as the starting point for all further
+We'll use the `tfMap` as the starting point for all further
 computations.
 To build the IDF map we'll go through all unique `(docId,
 word)` pairs, group them by word, and count the size of each group.
 We
 retrieve IDF as our already prepared `logDocCount` minus the logarithm